. q. How often should I have my dog groomed?

 q.
 How long does it take?

 Obviously, this depends on many things, (size, coat condition, temperament and requested treatments) but as a general rule, it will take between 1.5 and 3 hours.
 We will give you an estimated pick-up time when you drop your dog off but do please wait for our call to say your dog is ready.
-If you come early, the dog will know you are there and it will be difficult to make him settle to finish his groom.
+If you come early, the dog will know you are there and it will be difficult to make them settle to finish their groom.
 Conversely, please come for your dog as soon as we call.
 We are not a boarding facility and don't have the time to look after your dog while grooming the next appointment.

 q.
 How much does it cost?